Yury Dmitriev: Criminal prosecution

 In late 2016, Dmitriev was arrested on charges of child pornography.
 In 2018, he was acquitted of those charges.
 Later in 2018, he was arrested again for charges of sexual assault.
 In 2020, he was found guilty of those charges and sentenced to 3 and a half years in prison.
 This sentence was later increased to 13 years.

-His defense team consider the charges to be fabricated, a misinterpretation of what little evidence the investigators have found.
-There is also concern about the prospects for a fair trial.
+His defense team considered the charges to be fabricated, a misinterpretation of what little evidence the investigators had found.
+There was also concern about the prospects for a fair trial.
 On 10 January 2017 a 13-minute segment of the news programme entitled "What does Memorial have to hide?" on a national TV network Rossiya-24 showed the allegedly pornographic photographs Dmitriev had taken of his foster daughter Natasha.
-The defence team believes they were leaked to the media by the investigators, although as evidence in a forthcoming trial they were sub judice.
+The defence team believed they were leaked to the media by the investigators, although as evidence in a forthcoming trial they were sub judice.

-The explanation offered by Dmitriev for the existence of the 140 photographs, 9 of which are claimed by the prosecution to be pornographic, is that they record the improving health of a neglected and under-nourished little girl from a children's home, whom he and his second wife had taken into their care.
+The explanation offered by Dmitriev for the existence of the 140 photographs, 9 of which were claimed by the prosecution to be pornographic, is that they recorded the improving health of a neglected and under-nourished little girl from a children's home, whom he and his second wife had taken into their care.
 He stopped keeping this photographic record in 2015.

 It was subsequently revealed by the defence that there were only three such photographs: copies of two photos boosted the total to nine.

 When charges were brought against the imprisoned Dmitriev in early 2017 it became clear that he had many supporters.
 By early July, an Internet petition in his defense had drawn over 30,000 signatures in Russia and elsewhere.